Query Modes

 To conclude, using Full Load query mode can drastically increase your Events quota consumption as the entire table is ingested on every Pipeline run.
 Hence, this mode should only be used when no indexed or timestamp columns are available.

-Choosing between Delta-Timestamp, Unique Incrementing Append Only, CDC, or Change Tracking (for MS SQL Source types) query modes does not change your Events quota usage, as these query modes only capture modifications (updates or appends) to the table.
+Choosing between Delta-Timestamp, Unique Incrementing Append Only, CDC, or Change Tracking (for SQL Server Source types) query modes does not change your Events quota usage, as these query modes only capture modifications (updates or appends) to the table.

 See Also